 What Causes Diabetes?

-The Mayo Clinic lays a foundation for understanding the causes of diabetes with a description of how the body processes blood sugar (glucose).
+Mayo Clinic lays a foundation for understanding the causes of diabetes with a description of how the body processes glucose.
 Your pancreas puts out a hormone called insulin, a substance that enables glucose to leave the bloodstream and enter the cells.
 This system provides energy for cells and keeps your blood sugar at a healthy level.
 When you don't have enough insulin or when your cells don't respond to it as they should, you get too much sugar in your blood — a disease called diabetes.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.